No One Is Infrastructure

 If the shared concern is that sentient beings are made into infrastructure for projects they did not choose, then violence is not just another tactic.
 It risks repeating the structure at the heart of the problem.
 The victim becomes infrastructure for the cause.
 The individual is sacrificed to the abstraction: revolution, justice, nation, liberation, revenge, even peace.

-This is not passivity.
-Nor does it mean that someone under immediate threat must become passive infrastructure for another person’s violence.
-The warning is against turning bodies into instruments of a cause, not against protecting beings who are already under attack.
+This does not mean that someone under immediate threat must become passive infrastructure for another person’s violence.
+The warning is against turning bodies into instruments of a cause, not against protection.
+Defensive force may answer an active threat; it becomes sacrificial where persons are treated as expendable means rather than as subjects to whom even necessary force must answer.

 Refusal can be active.
 Non-cooperation can be disruptive.
 Rescue, mutual aid, strikes, sanctuary, disruption of systems rather than bodies, and civil disobedience can all challenge violence without worshiping it.
 The point is not to avoid conflict.
 The point is to avoid turning others into raw material for our righteousness.